 To be considered for a change of status into the Master of Arts in Counseling Psychology, Master of Arts in English, Master of Arts in Health Education, Master of Arts in Humanities, Master of Science in Health Education and Master of Science in Public Health, students must submit program-specific materials as indicated in the admissions section of the intended program.
 When all required materials have been received in the College of Graduate Studies, the file will be sent to the appropriate department for review.
 An application fee is not required if the student is currently enrolled.
 Credits earned in the original program may apply to the new program if, in the opinion of the faculty adviser, they are appropriate to the new degree.

 Change of Status does not apply to master’s programs in Business Administration, Forensic Science, Genetic Counseling, International Peace and Conflict Resolution, Medical Science (Physician Assistant); or to doctoral programs in Physical Therapy and Special Education.

 The culminating activity provides a means of synthesizing the knowledge and skills acquired throughout the program.
 This requirement may take a variety of forms, depending on the degree or concentration within the degree.
 A comprehensive examination (oral or written); fieldwork or internship; practicum (student teaching), clinical experience, research and thesis; final seminar, master’s paper, professional portfolio, or capstone course.

 The culminating activity is arranged in consultation with the adviser.
-Students earning a Master of Education degree (M.Ed.) or Master of Arts in Education degree (M.A.Ed.) are required to take ED596 Curriculum Development Project as the culminating activity for the degree.
+Students earning a Master of Education degree (M.Ed.) or Master of Arts in Education degree (M.A.Ed.) are required to take ED599 Master's Thesis as the culminating activity for the degree.